Start the conversation early

 Live within your means

-Explain the difference between paying cash or borrowing to buy something.
+Explain the difference between paying cash and borrowing to buy something.
 In particular, talk about how using credit cards actually makes something more expensive unless you pay it off right away.
 In other words, your children should know not to spend what they don't have.

 Set goals as they grow

 Discuss what it means to have a significant financial goal and work toward it over time.
 Does your child have his eye on a new bike?
-Talk about how much he'll need to save, and how he can put allowance or gift money toward that goal.
+Talk about how much he'll need to save and how he can put allowance or gift money toward that goal.
 You can explain that you're setting aside money for their college education in a 529 savings plan.
 Let your children know that starting early and starting small can go a long way toward reaching a financial goal.